-Although some borrowers may be surprised by this action, especially if they have previously paid their bills on time, lenders and creditors can usually adjust credit limits at any time, for any reason, in an effort to mitigate their own risk.
-That’s why it’s important to understand how a credit limit decrease may impact your credit scores and what action to take if you believe you have been negatively affected.
+Although some borrowers may be surprised by this action, especially if they have previously paid their bills on time, lenders and creditors can usually adjust credit limits at any time, for any reason, in an effort to lower their own risk.
+That's why it's important to understand how a credit limit decrease may impact your credit scores and what action to take if you believe you have been negatively affected.

 The practice of lowering credit limits mostly applies to revolving credit accounts, which allow you to repeatedly borrow money against a defined limit and pay it back, with interest, over time (usually month to month).
 Examples include credit cards, home equity lines of credit (HELOCs) and personal lines of credit.

 There is currently no definitive way to know if your lender plans to lower your credit limit.
-In fact, consumers often don’t know their credit limit has changed until they get an alert from their lender or creditor.
-This is why it's especially important to be aware of the possibility that your credit limit may decrease and know what those changes may mean for your score.
+In fact, consumers often don't know their credit limit has changed until they get an alert from their lender or creditor.
+This is why it's especially important to be aware of the possibility that your credit limit may decrease and know what those changes may mean for your credit scores.

+Your credit score is based partially on your credit utilization rate.
 Your credit utilization rate, also known as your debt-to-credit ratio, represents your total debt divided by the total credit available to you across all of your revolving accounts.
 Your credit utilization rate is important because it is one of several factors lenders and creditors consider when they evaluate your request for credit.
 In general, lenders and creditors like to see a debt-to-credit ratio of 30 percent or below.

 Here's an example of how a credit utilization rate may be calculated: If you have two credit cards with a combined limit of $10,000, and you owe $2,000 on one card and $1,000 on the other for a total of $3,000, your debt-to-credit ratio is 30 percent.

 - Reach out to your lender or creditor and ask them to reinstate your credit limit.
-Many borrowers these days are calling their lenders to request delayed or reduced payments.
+Many borrowers are calling their lenders to request delayed or reduced payments.
 However, you may have more success by simply assuring your creditor or lender that you intend to continue making your payments — provided this is possible given your current state of employment — and explaining that an increased credit limit will help you mitigate the negative impact on your credit scores that comes with a higher debt-to-credit ratio.